Rossmoyne, Western Australia: History

 The Rossmoyne Pallottine Mission was established on Fifth Avenue in 1959 as a boarding facility for Indigenous Australian students from the Kimberley and other country areas who were attending secondary schools in Perth.
 The residence was run by the Society of the Catholic Apostolate and operated from 1959 to 1991 catering for over 900 boarders.

 Rossmoyne Primary school, located on Second Avenue, commenced operations in 1964 with an enrolment of 67 students and 3 staff, officially opening in 1965.

 Construction of Rossmoyne Senior High School commenced in 1967 and was completed in 1968.
 The school is located on Keith Road in Bull Creek but was named after the suburb that had grown rapidly around the school site.
-Keith Road was named after one of Rossmoyne's first alumni, who passed away, having his legacy used as the name of the main road of Rossmoyne High School.
+Keith Road was named after one of Rossmoyne's first alumni, who died, having his legacy used as the name of the main road of Rossmoyne High School.

 Transportation

 Rossmoyne is linked to Perth City by the Kwinana Freeway, and to Fremantle by Leach Highway.

 Transperth provides public transport services to Rossmoyne.
 Bus 178 runs east to Perth City via Shelley, and west to Bull Creek Station.
 Bus 179 runs east to Perth City via Riverton.
 Buses 508 and 509 run from stops on Leach Highway to Bull Creek Station and Cannington Interchange.